Ankit-akumar/Quizoholic/README.md

 - [x] Categorized quizzes offer the user a wide variety of choices.

+- [x] User gets a list of random questons based on the category selected.

-- [ ] Get a detailed assessment of the quizzes played.
+- [x] Get a detailed assessment of the quiz played.

-- [x] Switch between light and dark mode.
+- [ ] Switch between light and dark mode.

 # Screenshots